jererobles/mesh-ai/README.md

 ## Caveats

 - code needs more time than I can dedicate in a weekend meaning lots of parts need to be refactored
-- although Personas support _some_ limited logic using the functions mentioned above, **the intention is to craft the seed messages in order to produce the desired output** — with the one exception of the "final" response which may contain special keywords injected in the response that the stream parser can pick up on in order to decide if a web search is required
+- although Agents support _some_ limited logic using the functions mentioned above, **the intention is to craft the seed messages in order to produce the desired output** — with the one exception of the "final" response which may contain special keywords injected in the response that the stream parser can pick up on in order to decide if a web search is required
 - sometimes the model's limitations leak through for example in the demo video the identified topic refers to a strike that happened in 2021 even though the model correctly identified that it lacked recent enough data to reply and therefore chose to do a web search — which correctly provided information about the ongoing strike in 2023

 ## To Do

 - [x] initial PoC
 - [x] silly blog post
+- refactor
+  - [ ] nested Promises
+  - [ ] unhandled empty responses (due to exceeded token length, network failure, etc.)
+- features
-- [ ] refactoring (??)
+  - [ ] automatically trim history/prompts to fit token length
   - [ ] support more search engines such as DDG
   - [ ] image and video search
-- [ ] define more Personas
+  - [ ] define more Agents
-  - [ ] map Personas to topics to answer in different voices or further refine results
+    - [ ] map Agents to topics to answer in different voices or further refine results
+    - [ ] centralized service to create and 'train' own agents

 ---